 Once you are confident that your book press release is ready to be sent to media outlets and journalists, you can start the process of distributing it.
 This is the most important part of public relations.
 It’s where your press release goes into the hands of the journalists who can increase awareness for your new book.
 You can start distributing your press release a few different ways.

-In addition to reaching out to the media, you should always post your press release on your website or your book’s website to increase overall visibility.
+- Post it on your website or blog: You should always post your press release on your website or your book’s website to increase overall visibility.
 If you use a syndication service, posting your press release on your blog or website will not be considered duplicate content by search engines.
-In fact, posting it on your website or blog along with using a syndication service will increase the exposure of your press release.

-Once you have a link either from your website or from your press release getting picked up by news outlets, post those links to your social media pages, so that your fans and followers can see, like, and share them, as well.
+- Distribute via social networks: Once you have a sharable link (either from your website or from your press release getting picked up by news outlets), post those links to your social media pages so that your fans and followers can see, like, and share them as well.